aws-amplify/amplify-backend/README.md

 `npm run test` will run all the unit tests in the project

-You should now be able to run the `vnext` CLI.
+You should now be able to run the new `amplify` CLI.

 #### Other helpful scripts